 And, if you are looking at doing garden renovations on a budget, the chances are, you will be looking for easy, cost-effective ways of changing your garden and taking a hefty price tag out of the equation.

 Old car tires can make great planters.
-All they need is a clean and lick of paint.
-Washing machine drums can be upcycled to make a fire pit for your garden, all you need is coat it with heat resistant paint in the color of your choice and voila, instant fire pit.
+All they need is a good cleaning and a bit of paint.
+Washing machine drums can be upcycled to make a fire pit for your garden, all you need is to coat it with heat-resistant paint in the color of your choice, and voila, an instant fire pit.
 Use old wooden pallets to create furniture or storage for your garden or even to use as additional decor on walls.

-Create texture by bringing your home comforts outside.
-Use cushions, throws, lighting in your garden to add a few of your home comforts outside into your garden.
 Create a cozy atmosphere by making your garden an extension of your home by bringing the inside out.
+Use cushions, throws, and lighting in your garden to add a few of your home comforts outside into your garden.
 Whether you choose a different color scheme or flow your interior style outdoors, treat your garden as you would indoors and add rugs, oversized floor cushions or beanbags, all-weather ornaments, and lights to create the perfect garden vibe.

 Hammocks are perfect garden accessories and are a massive hit with pretty much everyone.

-If you don’t have a shed, check online for easy to build tutorials and use old timber, wooden pallets, or bricks that you may have lying around the home.
-This way, you can make the shed into space you need for your garden as it is purpose-built.
+If you don’t have a shed, you can opt for prefab sheds or check online for easy-to-build tutorials and use old timber, wooden pallets, or bricks that you may have lying around the home.
+This way, you can make the shed into the space you need for your garden as it is purpose-built.
 Remember, all sheds need to be on a level, stable base.
 Building your shed on grass or mud parts of your garden will reduce the lifespan of your shed.
-You will also need to make sure you have the correct tools for the job to make things easier for you.
-This weblink can help direct you make sure you have the proper drill for the job.
+You will also need to make sure you have the correct tools for the job such as hammers, drills, and saws to make things easier for you.

-Low maintenance gardens are growing in popularity.
+Low-maintenance gardens are growing in popularity.
 For this, people are removing all the elements of a traditional garden that tend to need more care and attention.
-Low maintenance gardens include the removal of grass, soil, plants, and anything that needs regular tending to.
+Low-maintenance gardens include the removal of grass, soil, plants, and anything that needs regular tending.
 Adding in artificial grass can still give you a luxurious lawn look and feel you may want but with little to no fuss or maintenance.
 Alternatively, adding stone paving for a pathway, outdoor tiling, or even concrete can reduce this even more.
 Artificial plants and trees can give you the garden feel without the work needed to care for them.
 This means you can live your life without worrying about tending to the flower beds or weeding or even mowing the lawn.